-- (iii) Consent will not be granted for the subdivision of land unless an Ecological Assessment Report has been lodged to the satisfaction of the consent authority. - (iv) Trees identified in the report shall be retained during the subdivision development and subsequent occupation of the land. - (v) If appropriate, restrictions on use of land shall be placed on the relevant allotments ensuring protection of the nominated trees.
+- (iv) Consent will not be granted for the subdivision of land unless an Ecological Assessment Report and Biodiversity Development Assessment Report (if applicable) has been lodged to the satisfaction of the consent authority. - (v) Trees identified in the report shall be retained during the subdivision development and subsequent occupation of the land. - (vi) If appropriate, restrictions on use of land shall be placed on the relevant allotments ensuring protection of the nominated trees.

-30.5.9 Natural Hazards
+30.5.10 Natural Hazards